Shahram Sarkani, Ph.D., P.E.

 Haya Shajaiah, Ph.D.Read more

-Haya Shajaiah is adjunct professor of electrical engineering at The George Washington University.
+Haya Shajaiah is adjunct professor for the School of Engineering and Applied Science at The George Washington University.
 Before joining GWU, she was a postdoctoral research fellow at Virginia Tech.
 She was awarded the Intelligence Community (IC) Postdoctoral Research Fellowship to conduct research at Virginia Tech.
 During her PhD, she was a research assistant at The Bradley Department of Electrical and Computer Engineering and Hume Center for National Security and Technology at Virginia Tech.
 Her research interests are in the areas of wireless communications and networks, radio resource allocation, cognitive systems, spectrum sharing, and spectrum auctions.
 Dr. Shajaiah has published more than 20 journal and conference research papers, and 2 books in these research topics.
 She is a member of IEEE.
 Her book Resource Allocation with Carrier Aggregation in Cellular Networks was featured in the 13th Annual Virginia Tech Authors Recognition Event.
 Dr. Shajaiah has received the B.S. degree in electronics engineering from Alquds University in Palestine in 2006, the M.S. degree in electrical engineering from George Washington University in 2009, and the Ph.D. degree in electrical engineering from Virginia Tech in 2016.

 - H. Shajaiah, A. Abdelhadi, and T. Clancy, Performance and Security for the Internet of Things: Emerging Wireless Technologies, McGraw-Hill, 2020.
 (McGraw-Hill)